mozilla/version-control-tools/hgext/mqext/README.txt

   qnew
   qrename
   qdelete

-  qimport
-The expected usage is to add the -Q option to all relevant commands in your ~/.hgrc so that all changes are autocommitted:
+The expected usage is to add the 'mqcommit=auto' option to the 'mqext' section of your ~/.hgrc so that all changes are autocommitted if you are using a versioned patch queue, and to do nothing if not:

-  [defaults]
-  qnew = -Q
-  qrefresh = -Q
-  qrename = -Q
-  qdelete = -Q
+  [mqext]
-  qimport = -Q
+  mqcommit = auto

+You could also set it to 'yes' to force it to try to commit all changes, and error out if you don't have (or have forgotten to create) a patch repository.